oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 was created using the WebLogic Image Tool, then you can use the following commands to determine their contents:

-**Important quick start note**: If you are following the quick start sample (which uses "weblogic" GA images with version 12.2.1.4), then replace the image references below with `container-registry.oracle.com/middleware/weblogic:12.2.1.4`.
+**Important Quick Start note**: If you are following the Quick Start guide (which uses "weblogic" GA images with version 12.2.1.4), then replace the following image references with `container-registry.oracle.com/middleware/weblogic:12.2.1.4`.

 * Check the WLS version with:
   ```text